Questions and answers on monetary policy implementation

 How can the SNB implement its monetary policy by means of monetary policy instruments?

-The SNB implements its monetary policy by managing liquidity on the Swiss franc money market and thereby influencing the interest rate level.
-The three-month Libor for Swiss franc investments serves as its reference interest rate.
-The SNB steers the three-month Libor indirectly through liquidity-providing and liquidity-absorbing money market transactions.
-It can influence the three-month Libor by means of the volume and conditions of these operations.
-The SNB also influences the level of interest rates on the money market by setting the interest rate on sight deposits.
+The SNB implements its monetary policy by managing liquidity on the Swiss franc money market and thereby influencing the level of interest rates.
+In so doing, it sets the SNB policy rate and seeks to keep the secured short-term Swiss franc money market rates close to it.
+In this regard, the SNB is focusing on SARON, which is currently establishing itself as the most important reference rate for financial products in Switzerland.
+The SNB can indirectly steer money market rates by influencing the volume and conditions of liquidity-providing and liquidity-absorbing money market transactions.
+The SNB also influences the level of interest rates on the money market by setting the interest rate on sight deposits held at the SNB.
 The choice of liquidity management regime depends on monetary policy requirements and the liquidity structure in the banking system.
 If the banking system shows signs of being undersupplied with liquidity, the SNB provides liquidity through short-term money market transactions and thereby increases the banks' sight deposits held at the SNB.
 Conversely, the SNB absorbs liquidity via short-term money market transactions and thereby reduces the banks' sight deposits at the SNB.

 The SNB can also provide liquidity in Swiss francs to the banking system, or withdraw liquidity from it, by purchasing or selling foreign currency.
 Foreign exchange market transactions are conducted with a wide range of domestic and foreign counterparties.